igncp/sketchbook/Readme.md

 ## Local usage

-- `make server` And in a browser visit the page http://localhost:8080
+- `node app.js` to serve the application, using 8081 by default
-- `make compass` To compile changes in the `.scss` files
+- `make build` or `make watch` To compile the javascript and styles
 - `./scripts/` In this directory there can be found some helpers scripts which require Python

 ## Author and License